Go to Content

 Later that year, the all-male South Carolina Supreme Court allowed this dangerous law to go into effect, impacting the availability of abortion across the state.

 Prior to the ban, abortion was already difficult to access in South Carolina, with only three abortion clinics in the state and a range of limitations on access imposed by state lawmakers.
-South Carolina ranks 43rd – in the bottom 10 of all states – with the highest maternal mortality rates.
-Women here are three times more likely to die during pregnancy or childbirth than the average U.S. woman.
-The crisis is even more dire for Black women in the state, who are four times more likely to die after giving birth than white women.
+South Carolina has one of the highest maternal mortality rates in the country, ranking among the 10 worst states for pregnancy-related deaths.
+Women in our state face nearly double the risk of maternal death compared to the U.S. average, and Black women in the state die from pregnancy-related causes at about 2.6 times the rate of white women.

 Gender-affirming health care for trans youth is banned in South Carolina.

-This year, House Bill 4624 went into effect, banning gender-affirming health care for anyone under 18 ⎯ including puberty blockers, gender-affirming hormone therapy, and surgery.
-For patients currently accessing care, they are forced to taper off their medication by January 2025 or seek care in another state.
+In 2024, House Bill 4624 went into effect, banning gender-affirming health care for anyone under 18 ⎯ including puberty blockers, gender-affirming hormone therapy, and surgery.

 The Campaign for Southern Equality provides information and financial resources for those who are forced to travel out of state to receive care.